Is 13/16 Bigger Than 3/4

 Q: Are there other methods for comparing fractions besides finding a common denominator and converting to decimals?

 A: Yes, there are other less common methods, such as cross-multiplication.
-However, the methods described above are generally the most straightforward and easy to understand, especially for beginners.
+Even so, the methods described above are generally the most straightforward and easy to understand, especially for beginners.

 Q: What if the fractions have very large denominators?